jnguyen1192/SIA/README.md

         Etablish the show of the voice (text or audio) first proposal generate a text using sylabus second proposal generate a smart text
-        Prototype the voice of the thinking using last meeting If it works correctly validate or try the other way Mic as an input
+            third proposal use Google toi read voice or another speaker using text Prototype the voice of the thinking using last meeting If it works correctly validate or try the other way Mic as an input